developertools-tech/developertools.tech/CONTRIBUTING.md

 Adding a language does not require adding every translation for the entire app, missing translations will fall back to english.

+1. See [Getting Started](#getting-started) to create a fork and a new branch based on the `dev` branch
-1. Create a directory at `i18n/{short-language-code}/`
+2. Create a directory at `i18n/{short-language-code}/`, use [language codes](https://www.science.co.il/language/Locale-codes.php) here
-2. Create the namespace JSON files to match the `en` directory
+3. Create the namespace JSON files to match the `en` directory
-3. Add the translated text to each namespace file
+4. Add the translated text to each namespace file
-4. Add the locale to `next-i18next.config.js`
+5. Add the locale to `next-i18next.config.js`
+6. Create a pull request against the `dev` branch on GitHub

     ```js
     module.exports = {